 with a knowledgeable and experienced broadband consultant

-that narrowed the field down to XO and Broadwing.
+that narrowed the field down to ACC Business and XO.

 which is stable, reliable, and not much more than I was

 Flexible Products, Lower Prices